How to Stop Eating Sugar – 21 Tips to Finally Cut Sweets

 13. Grocery Shopping and Meal Planning When Full

 One of the best ways that you can learn how to cut out sugar is to go to the grocery store on a full stomach, preferably right after eating a meal.
 Not only will shopping on a full stomach help to save a bit of money in your budget, but it can also help to save on sugar consumption.
 A good amount of sugar binges happen when hunger is increased, so consider avoiding this altogether.

 Also, if you plan your meals throughout the week, consider meal planning after a meal to avoid the temptation of eating foods that are savory and comforting in your mind.
 Lastly, if you can avoid it, try to prevent trips to the grocery store after a hard day at work, as the temptation to give in to comfort foods is highest at this point.

 14. Prepare All of Your Meals at Home

-It is tempting to throughout the week to join coworkers and friends for lunch or dinner out.
-After all, a meal out is a great way to socialize and to catch up with friends, but the temptation to consume sugar could be high when eating out in a restaurant.
-Many restaurants prepare foods with sugar, and you may not even know it, which is why it is important to prepare all of your meals at home as much as possible.
-Also, many places that offer healthy and refreshing salads for lunch may even have high amounts of fat, sodium, and sugar in the dressing, so keep this in mind whenever you are eating out.
+It is tempting to join coworkers and friends for lunch or dinner throughout the week.
+After all, a meal out is a great way to socialize and to catch up with friends.
+But, the temptation to consume sugar could be high when eating out in a restaurant.
+Many restaurants prepare foods with sugar which is why it is important to prepare all of your meals at home as much as possible.
+Also, many places that offer healthy and refreshing salads for lunch may even have high amounts of fat, sodium and sugar in the dressing, so keep this in mind whenever you are eating out.